 Yes.
 The OSA has several processes for following up on agencies’ actions in response to audit recommendations.
 First, the OSA and its contractors perform audit work to follow up on all financial audit recommendations, including IT-related financial audit recommendations.
 Each financial audit reports on the implementation status of all prior year audit recommendations.
 In some cases, unimplemented recommendations may result in a new current year audit recommendation.
-Second, for performance and IT audits, the OSA requests that agencies provide a status report approximately 6 months to 1 year after release of the audit report to describe actions taken on each recommendation since the audit report was originally released.
-The OSA reviews the status reports and relevant supporting documentation to verify the agency's reported implementation status, and audit staff and agency personnel appear before the Legislative Audit Committee to discuss the agency’s status report.
-Finally, the OSA issues an Annual Report on the Status of Outstanding Audit Recommendations, which compiles and summarizes the implementation status for all performance, financial, and IT audit recommendations made during a rolling 5-year period.
-This report provides policy makers and the public with information about agencies’ progress toward implementing audit recommendations.
+Second, for performance and IT audits, the OSA requests that agencies provide a status report approximately 6 months to 1 year after release of the audit report to describe actions taken on each recommendation.
+The OSA reviews the status reports and relevant supporting documentation to verify the agency’s reported implementation status, and audit staff and agency personnel appear before the Legislative Audit Committee to discuss the agency’s status report.
+Finally, the OSA issues an Annual Report on the Status of Audit Recommendations Not Fully Implemented, which compiles and summarizes the implementation status for all financial, performance, and IT audit recommendations made during a rolling 5-year period.
+This report provides policy makers and the public with information about agencies’ progress toward implementing audit recommendations over time.

 Yes.
 The OSA undergoes an independent, external peer review every 3 years.
 The peer review is conducted by a team of experienced individuals from audit organizations in other states as part of the National State Auditors Association’s Peer Review Program.
 During the peer review, members of the review team examine the OSA’s policies and procedures, interview audit staff, and review audit workpapers for a cross-section of the OSA’s audits.
 At the end of the review, the team issues an opinion on whether the OSA’s system of quality control provides reasonable assurance that it is complying with Government Auditing Standards, AICPA Auditing Standards, and the federal Uniform Grant Guidance and Compliance Supplement when conducting audits.
 The OSA’s most recent Peer Review Report is available on the OSA’s website—the OSA received a “Pass” rating, which is the highest level of assurance provided by a peer review team.